 A plantar fibroma is a mass of fibrous tissue that develops in the arch of the foot.
 The growth often causes pain and discomfort even though it is benign.
+Treatment focuses on reducing the size of the mass and alleviating pain.

 Plantar fibromas affect males more often than females and tend to occur in people of middle age or older.